Silicone Strips: Do they help reduce surgery scars?

 How skin health and genetic traits impact your scar

-Having healthy skin and a good immune system can help a lot when it comes to healing well from a scar.
+Having healthy skin and a good immune system may help a lot when it comes to healing well from a scar.

 Can Silicone Strips Help Reduce Scars?